Bio: Before PCIM

 After publishing a story about IC employee and Burmese freedom fighter Han Lin, Maura spent nearly four years volunteering as chief political strategist, U.S. spokesperson, and media coordinator for the International Campaign for Freedom of Aung San Suu Kyi and Burma.
 During that time she met with many countries' leaders or ambassadors, or their representatives, to pressure for international action against the brutal military regime that still holds the Burmese people and their democracy leader hostage.
 Sadly, Han Lin died of cancer in September 2008, but his noble spirit lives on and his fight continues.
 Aung San Suu Kyi, now freed, serves in the country's Parliament, and Burma has improved in some ways.
-But multinational corporations are doing business inside Burma (aka Myanmar)--not the best outcome for the country's 50-60 million people.
+But multinational corporations are doing business inside Burma (aka Myanmar) and treating it as a colony--not the best outcome for the country's 50-60 million people.

 From 2004 to 2007 Maura served as vice president of the board and speakers bureau member of Theocracy Watch, a nonprofit organization founded by the visionary Joan Bokaer that tracked and exposed the rise of the radical religious right in the U.S. government.
 She still follows this trend, which has only gotten more extreme, blatant, and dangerous.